AKUA MIND BODY

 The holidays should be a time for gathering, celebrating, expressing gratitude, and reflecting.
 Still, they often bring stress and worry, especially to those struggling with underlying issues such as substance abuse.
 The first year of sobriety, especially during the holiday season, can be a sea of ups and downs.
 Emotions can range from gratefulness and happiness to confusion and agony.
 It is common to reflect on past holiday seasons where alcohol or drugs were used as a crutch to numb the pain or avoid stressful family gatherings and office holiday parties.
 The holidays may hold some triggers, meaning that specific memories, people, and places can bring up urges and cravings.
 Being nervous about your first holiday season in recovery is entirely normal.
 Below are a few tips that can help you survive your first sober holiday season:

-Be prepared to answer the question, “why are you not drinking.”
+Be prepared to answer the question, “Why are you not drinking.”

-For many, the holidays are a time to celebrate, which often coincides with having one too many eggnogs or glasses of champagne.
+For many, the holidays are a time to celebrate, which often coincides with having too many eggnogs or glasses of champagne.
 If you were a social drinker and now you are not, people may notice and ask you about it, especially if they are unaware that you quit drinking.
 It will most likely be a common question, especially if you attend holiday parties or gatherings.
 This question may make you feel flustered or stressed or may even take you off guard, so it is essential to prepare an answer beforehand.
 Ultimately, it is your decision whether you want to tell others about your recovery.
 If you are not yet comfortable sharing this journey with strangers, tell them that you are driving or trying to take better care of your health.

 Take pride in your recovery